spcask/cat-classifier-dnn/README.md

         ./model.py

-    To alter the learning parameters, look for the `train()` function in this file, edit the values of `count` and `alpha` variables and run this script again.
+    To alter the learning parameters, look for the `train()` function in this file, edit the values of `iterations` and `alpha` variables and run this script again.

  4. Classify arbitrary 64x64 PNG images in the [`extra-set`][T3]
     directory with the following command.
 You can copy any image into